Curacao is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 US Department of State Money Laundering assessment (INCSR)

 Curacao is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

 Curacao is an autonomous entity within the Kingdom of the Netherlands (Kingdom).
-The Kingdom retains responsibility for foreign policy and defense, including entering into international conventions, with the approval of the local Parliament.
-In 2016, Aruba, Sint Maarten, the Netherlands, and Curacao signed an MOU with the United States for joint training activities and sharing of information in the area of criminal investigation and law enforcement.
-One priority area is interdicting money laundering operations.
-The MOU activities are ongoing.
+The Kingdom retains responsibility for foreign policy and defense, including signing international conventions, with the approval of the local parliament.
+The law enforcement MOU between the Kingdom and the United States for joint training activities and sharing of information in the area of criminal investigation, law enforcement, and interdicting money laundering operations remains active and includes Curacao.

 Extract from IMF Report - Kingdom of the Netherlands—Curaçao and Sint Maarten - 2018 Article IV Consultation Discussions (January 2019)

 Progress is also being made on strengthening the AML/CFT framework, especially on the regulatory front, but implementation needs to be accelerated.
 Staff discussed the actions being taken on the implementation of the 2012 Financial Action Task Force (FATF) standard, including the National Risk Assessment (NRA), and on the measures taken to ensure the effectiveness of enhanced due diligence for politically exposed persons (PEPs).
 The CBCS has provided guidance on detection and deterrence of money laundering/terrorist financing, including PEPs in the customer-risk categories.
 Strengthening the asset declaration regime, in particular to broaden its scope (currently only applies to (candidate) ministers in Curaçao), would assist anti-corruption bodies’ efforts to detect illicit enrichment and financial institutions’ implementation of AML preventive measures on PEPs.